git-lfs/git-lfs/rpm/INSTALL.md

 Simple run:

 ```
+./clean.bsh
 ./build_rpms.bsh
 ```

+The clean.bsh script removes previoeu rpms, etc... and removed the source tar.gz file.
+Otherwise you might end up creating an rpm with pieces from different versions

 Practice is to run rpmbuild as non-root user.
 This prevents inadvertently installing files in the operating system.
 The intent was to run build_rpms.bsh as a non-root user